M.S. Economics & Computation

 • The Economics applied micro group is large.
 Junior faculty in labor, public economics, and social topics such as crime and education, and who tend to work with MSEC students include Bocar Ba, Jason Baron, and Pengpeng Xiao.

-• Michael Pollmann (causal inference and machine learning) and Modibo Sidibe (structural econometrics and search theory) merit a separate bullet point since their work is central to many MSEC topics.
+• Michael Pollmann (causal inference and machine learning) merits a separate bullet point since his work is central to many MSEC topics.

 • …as does micro theorist Huseyin Yildirim.
 Among the other micro theorists, Rachel Kranton,who focuses on networks, is of particular interest.